Redwood-FTC/ftc-maringineers-decode/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

-setup RobotState in lieu of Control try to make it less monomorphic, and with better ergonomics *how* to do this?
+setup RobotState in lieu of Control try to make it less monomorphic, and with better ergonomics *how* to do this? different files for different subsystems single unifying file storing them all, and providing them as fields and probably providing certain somewhat-wrapper methods for overall things
+TODO: how to deal with one subsystem needing to access another? if the pedropathing subsystem needs access to limelight stuff, what should we give it? ideally, take the data, then pass it to the pathing subsystem

+for autonomous and teleop opmodes, just have them be wrappers, that instantiate Control, and run the opmode, with a few settings? or also have some logic in it? ideally not

 DISREGARD ALL READMES, OTHER THAN THIS FILE, AS IRRELEVANT TO THIS SEASON, UNTIL ALL FILES HAVE BEEN GONE THROUGH AND UPDATED